-Join Museum educators and practicing artists for Camp Aldrich—full-day, week-long arts experiences for children.
-Campers explore the work on view as well as the Museum’s three-acre campus, are inspired by The Aldrich’s exhibitions, and learn to incorporate the world around them into their art.
+Join Museum Educators and practicing artists for Camp Aldrich—full-day, week-long arts experiences for children.
+Campers will learn about the work on view in the galleries, explore the Museum’s two-acre campus, and incorporate the world around them into their art.
 Each week culminates in a celebration for family and friends.

 Caregivers receive personalized daily emails from Camp staff with updates on what the group did during the day, what their child accomplished and learned, and what is planned for the children the following day.

 Camp Aldrich Membership Promotion: Join at, or upgrade to, the $250 Family Supporter membership level, and receive three additional months of membership for free.

 Entering Grades 1 through 3:

 July 9 through 13: Paint, Paste, Print: 2-D Works with Erika Rohde